cknoll/xaiev/README.md

 This file is evaluated by `utils.read_paths_from_dotenv()`.
 Note: The package `opencv-python` has to be installed (see `requirements.txt`)

-The expected path structure is as follows:
+The expected path structure (assuming the dataset atsds_large) is as follows:

 ```
 <BASE_DIR>                      specified in .env file